survivejs/webpack-book/manuscript/optimizing/07_performance.md

 {pagebreak}

 ## High-Level Optimizations

+TODO: Check if using happypack makes sense still - mention thread-loader

 Webpack uses only a single instance by default meaning you aren't able to benefit from a multi-core processor without extra effort.
 This where third-party solutions, such as [parallel-webpack](https://www.npmjs.com/package/parallel-webpack) and [HappyPack](https://www.npmjs.com/package/happypack) come in.